grafana/mimir/docs/sources/mimir/references/http-api/index.md

 GET,POST <prometheus-http-prefix>/api/v1/cardinality/label_names
 ```

-Returns realtime label names cardinality across all ingesters, for the authenticated tenant, in `JSON` format.
+Returns label names cardinality across all ingesters, for the authenticated tenant, in `JSON` format.
 It counts distinct label values per label name.

 As far as this endpoint generates cardinality report using only values from currently opened TSDBs in ingesters, two subsequent calls may return completely different results, if ingester did a block
 cutting between the calls.

 The items in the field `cardinality` are sorted by `label_values_count` in DESC order and by `label_name` in ASC order.
 The count of items is limited by `limit` request param.

 This endpoint is disabled by default and can be enabled via the `-querier.cardinality-analysis-enabled` CLI flag (or its respective YAML config option).

 Requires [authentication](#authentication).

+#### Caching

+The query-frontend can return a stale response fetched from the query results cache if `-query-frontend.cache-results` is enabled and `-query-frontend.results-cache-ttl-for-cardinality-query` set to a value greater than `0`.

 #### Request params